Application Wireframe Document

 “Dogfood POS is a point of sale management system for restaurants that serves canines of all kinds.
 We leverage Square's Terminal API to help restaurants take Card Present Swipe, Chip and PIN, and Contactless transactions.
 The application uses the Devices API to create device codes and the Terminal API to create and manage checkout sessions on the Square Terminal.”

 The following diagram is an example of how you might create a UML diagram for the Square API call flow in your application.
 You can provide cURL examples for the Square API request and a JSON object that represents the response that you will parse.
-If you are handling webhook events resulting from the call flow, be sure to note the events that you handle and the application component that is handling them.
+If you're handling webhook events resulting from the call flow, be sure to note the events that you handle and the application component that is handling them.

 In this wireframe example, Dogfood POS has a working business logic and data access layer.
 The UI layer is not complete so the developer mocked it using balsamiq.
 You can also capture application screens if your application prototype has a running UI.
 High-fidelity or low-fidelity screens are fine in your wireframe—Square needs to understand how your application uses the Square APIs and platform to provide the best feedback possible.

 This diagram captures only one of the Square API call flows that Dogfood POS makes.
-A complete wireframe would include the OAuth call flow and any other Terminal API calls as documented in the Square Terminal API Overview.
+A complete wireframe includes the OAuth call flow and any other Terminal API calls as documented in the Square Terminal API Overview.
 Be sure to diagram all Square API calls and webhook events that your application uses.

 The Square Partner team provides you with a questionnaire to add to your wireframe document.
 The answers you provide in the questionnaire gauge the completeness of your OAuth implementation and its conformance to OAuth API Requirements.

 |Confirm the following requirements|